environet/environet/doc/11_setup.md

 `$ docker run hello-world`
 If should output a friendly message to the terminal.

-### Docker Compose
+### Docker Compose [Deprecated]
+In case of new installations (after June of 2021) Compose V2 is integrated in docker or docker-desktop.
+For this kind of installations it's not necessary to install docker-compose separately.
+In case of Compose V2 every `docker-compose` command in this documentation must be understood as `docker compose` (without hyphen).
+The `environet` entrypoint script is compatible with both versions.

+If it is still necessary to install `docker-compose` separately:

-Setting up Compose is a simpler process, which is described in detail on [this page](https://docs.docker.com/compose/install/#install-compose-on-linux-systems).
+* *Setting up Compose is a simpler process, which is described in detail on [this page](https://docs.docker.com/compose/install/#install-compose-on-linux-systems).
-It involves downloading the docker-compose binary from github and setting executable permissions on it.
+It involves downloading the docker-compose binary from github and setting executable permissions on it.*

-You can verify that Docker Compose is installed correctly by running:
+* *You can verify that Docker Compose is installed correctly by running:*
 `$ docker-compose --version`
-It should output the currently installed version number.
+*It should output the currently installed version number.*

 ## Get the source